YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210508-imitation-2021-intro.md

 sameas = ["https://www.imdb.com/name/nm10727746/"]
 +++

-「**Imitation**」 is a 12-episode drama about K-Pop idols.
+《**Imitation**》 is a 12-episode drama about K-Pop idols.
 It depicts the various challenges and experiences idols go through from training to finally being chosen to debut, a world that fans rarely see.
-It stars 「Jeong Ji So」 as 「Lee Ma Ha」, 「Lee Jun Young」 as 「Kwon Ryok」, 「Park Ji Yeon」 as 「La Li Ma」, 「Jeong Yun Ho」 as 「Lee Yoo Jin」, together with 「Chani」 as 「Lee Eun Jo」, 「Im Na Young」 as 「Shim Hyun Ji」, and 「Kim Min Seo」 as 「Yu Ri Ah」.
+It stars 《Jeong Ji So》 as 《Lee Ma Ha》, 《Lee Jun Young》 as 《Kwon Ryok》, 《Park Ji Yeon》 as 《La Li Ma》, 《Jeong Yun Ho》 as 《Lee Yoo Jin》, together with 《Chani》 as 《Lee Eun Jo》, 《Im Na Young》 as 《Shim Hyun Ji》, and 《Kim Min Seo》 as 《Yu Ri Ah》.

 <!--more-->